vilkh3m/GarminOrientering/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a target="_blank" href="https://mit-license.org/">LICENSE</a> for details.